hashicorp/packer/website/source/docs/commands/validate.html.md

     configuration is not validated.

 -   `-except=foo,bar,baz` - Builds all the builds and post-processors except those with the given comma-separated names.
-Build names by default are the names of their builders, unless a specific `name` attribute is specified within the configuration.
+Build and post-processor names by default are the names of their builders, unless a specific `name` attribute is specified within the configuration.
 A post-processor with an empty name will be ignored.

 -   `-only=foo,bar,baz` - Only build the builds with the given comma-separated names.
 Build names by default are the names of their builders, unless a